codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 For example, you can use :ref:`gcache.size <gcache.size>` to define how large a write-set cache the node keeps or manage group communications timeouts.

-.. seealso:: For more information on the wsrep Provider options, see :doc:`galeraparameters`.
+.. note:: **See Also**: For more information on the wsrep Provider options, see :doc:`galeraparameters`.

 .. code-block:: mysql